masonbedard/VideoContentSearch/README.md

     git clone https://github.com/masonbedard/VideoContentSearch.git
 ####Within root of cloned project, install the necessary dependencies for this project.
     npm install
-####Open up Chrome and navigate to chrome://extensions, and then drag and drop into this page the directory into which you cloned the repo.
+####Open up Chrome and navigate to chrome://extensions, and then drag and drop into this page the directory in which you cloned the repo.
 ####Return to terminal and start the server.
     node server.js
 ##Development